 Passivity and longevity

 Community software ensures the longevity of the content.
-Since the threads or posts created in a community get crawled by search engines and the content in easier discover from the search, with time members would be updating and sharing their knowledge for years.
+Since the threads or posts created in a community get crawled by search engines and the content is easier to discover from the search, with time members would be updating and sharing their knowledge for years.
 When a thread is completely outdated community admins can close the discussion, but the content will remain accessible.

 For example, there are some decade-old threads on forums such as Stack Overflow and Tom’s Guide that are useful in 2020 as well.

 In the case of the chat app, all the back and forth communication is lost with time.
 Chat apps only reward instant and live communication.
 So, when you are building a community ensure that the knowledge generated by your members remains useful to the members for a long time.

 Due to the fleeting nature of chat apps, it becomes harder to moderate chat rooms.
 Chat apps sometimes offer filters to block certain terms but the moderators can’t examine each message without impacting the flow of conversation.

 In the case of community software, a community builder can highlight elaborate community guidelines and have all the moderation tools to edit, merge, and archive content.
 The members are also empowered to report spammers and toxic content.
 In fact, with a community solution like Tribe, community admins can configure rules around reputation score and content contribution.
 For example, you can set rules so that members with at least a 50 reputation score can post content.